 The local communities are involved in every step of the process.
-In each prospective community, the local representative of the Guatemalan Ministry of Education is consulted to identify the appropriate schools to receive the programs.
+In each prospective community, the local representative of Guatemala's Ministry of Education is consulted to identify the appropriate schools to receive the programs.
 Once candidate schools are identified, principals and teachers take part in initial meetings to assess the school's interest in receiving the programs.
 Later, other parents in the community join with teachers and administrators to attend "town meeting" sessions with project staff to confirm their desire to participate and, if applicable, pay the fees into their "revolving fund" to make the project sustainable (see more detail about this aspect in the 'Funding' section below).
 For example, community members provide specific input on what level of revolving fund fee is appropriate, what timetable will be reasonable for renewing their equipment, what type of equipment and services (e.g., Internet) will be able to meet their needs, etc.

-During the grant period, the communities that receive computer centers will be responsible for ensuring that the computers can be secured, and that they will be used in a room with adequate lighting, electrical power, ventilation, and air flow.
-The school principals will take the lead in hiring computer center teachers from within the community or as close to the community as possible.
+During the grant period, the community receiving a computer center will be responsible for ensuring that the computers can be secured, and that they will be used in a room with adequate lighting, electrical power, ventilation, and air flow.
+The school principal will take the lead in hiring a computer center teacher from within the community or as close to the community as possible.